kaiwhata/kaiwhata.github.io/contact.markdown

 title: "Contact"
 permalink: /contact
 ---
-Email me or hit me up on Signal.
+Easiest way to get in touch with me is via LinkedIn: https://www.linkedin.com/in/kaiwhata/ Or email me or hit me up on Signal.